 However, cooked meat does not retain its freshness for as long as fresh meat does.
 Generally, cooked meat and meat dishes last about 2-3 months in the freezer, whereas a raw piece of chicken can last up to 9 months, and a raw piece of steak, up to 12 months.

 Freezing cooked meat is still a great option to avoid food waste and to save time on meal prep.

-To prevent freezer burn when it comes to cooked meat, we are still following the same principle as we would for raw meat: keep air and odours out.
+To prevent freezer burn when it comes to cooked meat, we are still following the same principle as we would for raw meat: keep air and odors out.
 For that use containers with an airtight seal which will help to form an airtight barrier around the contents when shut and stored away for freezing.